Ruslan-Dulina/generator-appsngen-web-widget/README.md

 $ yo appsngen-web-widget
 ```

+Also you can pass optinal `path` argument to generate widget at specified path.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.